Project-GrADyS/gradys-simulations/README.md

 }
 ```

 Note that we also included a signal declaration called dataLoad.
 Signals are messages that bubble up the module tree and can be used to track information from modules deeper in the tree.
-In this case whe have configured a statistic visualizer to show this signal's state on the simulation screen.
+In this case whe have configured a statistic visualizer (provided by INET) to show this signal's state on the simulation screen.

 **mobilityDrones-omnetpp.ini**
 ```C++